luckasnix/structured-objects/README.md

 # Structured Objects

-Structured Objects is lightweight and powerful library for handling object in JavaScript/TypeScript in different types of data structures.
+Structured Objects is a lightweight and powerful library for manipulating objects in JavaScript and TypeScript across different types of data structures.

 ## Installation